goooooouwa/goooooouwa.github.io/_posts/coding/2025-05-18-android-dev-notes-1-model.md

 `launch` is a coroutine builder.
 It launches a new coroutine concurrently with the rest of the code, which continues to work independently.
 That's why Hello has been printed first.

+`runBlocking` is also a coroutine builder that bridges the non-coroutine world of a regular fun main() and the code with coroutines inside of `runBlocking { ... }` curly braces.
+This is highlighted in an IDE by `this: CoroutineScope` hint right after the runBlocking opening curly brace.

+`suspend` a suspending function, which is simply a function that can be paused and resumed at a later time.
+Suspending functions can only be invoked by another suspending function or within a coroutine.

 `delay` is a special suspending function.
 It suspends the coroutine for a specific time.
 Suspending a coroutine does not block the underlying thread, but allows other coroutines to run and use the underlying thread for their code.

-`runBlocking` is also a coroutine builder that bridges the non-coroutine world of a regular fun main() and the code with coroutines inside of `runBlocking { ... }` curly braces.
-This is highlighted in an IDE by `this: CoroutineScope` hint right after the runBlocking opening curly brace.

-Suspending functions can be used inside coroutines just like regular functions, but their additional feature is that they can, in turn, use other suspending functions (like delay in this example) to suspend execution of a coroutine.
+`async` creates a coroutine and returns its future result as an implementation of Deferred.
+The running coroutine is cancelled when the resulting deferred is cancelled.
+Conceptually, `async` is just like `launch`.
+It starts a separate coroutine which is a light-weight thread that works concurrently with all the other coroutines.
+The difference is that `launch` returns a Job and does not carry any resulting value, while `async` returns a `Deferred` — a light-weight non-blocking future that represents a promise to provide a result later.

+`await` you can use `.await()` on a deferred value to get its eventual result, but `Deferred` is also a Job, so you can cancel it if needed.

+`Deferred` Deferred value is a non-blocking cancellable future — it is a Job with a result.

+`Job` a background job.
+Conceptually, a job is a cancellable thing with a lifecycle that concludes in its completion.

-#### 4.2 在UI中进行数据库操作
+### 5. 在UI中进行数据库操作

+在Android app中数据库操作需要在非UI thread进行，以避免阻塞UI渲染。使用Kotlin Coroutine可以轻松在不同thread间允许异步代码。

 在UI thread中可以使用`CoroutineScope`来启动Coroutine，比如：